realworldocaml/book/en/json.md

 ((typ ocamltop)(name json/build_json.topscript)(part 5))
 ```

-We've annotated `person` as being of type `Yojson.Basic.json`, and as a result
+We've annotated `person` as being of type `Yojson.Basic.json`, and as
-the compiler spots that the argument to the `Assoc` variant has the incorrect
+a result the compiler spots that the argument to the `Assoc` variant
-type.
-This illustrates the strengths and weaknesses of polymorphic variants:
+has the incorrect type.
+This illustrates the strengths and weaknesses
-they make it possible to easily subtype across module boundaries, but the error
+of polymorphic variants: they're lightweight and flexible, but the
-messages can be more confusing.
-However, a bit of careful manual type
+error messages can be quite confusing.
+However, a bit of careful
-annotation is all it takes to make tracking down such issues much easier.
+manual type annotation makes tracking down such issues much easier.

 We'll discuss more techniques like this that help you interpret type errors
 more easily in [xref](#the-compiler-frontend-parsing-and-type-checking).